Hi! We’re excited you’ve decided to take part in the Ailuna shampoo bar action. Goodbye plastic, hello clean, fresh hair!

 For coloured hair

-If your hair is coloured, you may want to try something from the damaged hair list above, as shampoo bars for dry and coloured hair share a lot of ingredients.
+You may want to try something from the damaged hair list above, as shampoo bars for dry and coloured hair share a lot of ingredients.

 It’s also useful to find a bar that contains a natural conditioning agent as well as being described as gentle in the product description.
 The more gentle the bar, the more vibrant your colour will stay.